sigiteko/TEAM_Sumbar/README.md

-# The Transformer earthquake alerting model (TEAM)
+# The Transformer earthquake alerting model (TEAM) and TEAM-LM
 The Transformer Earthquake Alerting Model is a deep learning model for real time estimation of peak ground acceleration (TEAM), earthquake magnitude and earthquake location (TEAM-LM).
 This software package contains the joint implementation of both TEAM and the derivative TEAM-ML, as well as the scripts for training and evaluating these models.
 In addition, it contains scripts to download an early warning datasets for Japan and implementations of baseline approaches for the estimation of earthquake magnitude and peak ground acceleration.